SwagSteve/SwagSteve/README.md

 # Hey 👋

-Hi, I'm Ben and I'm 18 years old from England.
+I'm Ben and I'm 18 years old from England.
-I'm a Bukkit plugin developer, who is fairly familiar with java and python.
+I'm a Spigot plugin developer, who is fairly familiar with java and python.

 I am currently learning HTML, CSS, JavaScript and the Pygame library